How to rotate a list in Python

 The Replit Team

-In this article, you'll discover different rotation techniques and practical tips.
-We'll cover real-world applications and debugging advice to help you master list rotation for your own projects.
+In this article, you'll find different rotation techniques and their real-world applications.
+You'll also get practical tips and debugging advice to help you master list rotation in your own projects.

 Using list slicing for basic rotation